 Copyright: © 2005 by Copperhill Technologies Corporation

-The author, Wilfred Voss, is the President of esd electronics, Inc., a company that specializes in CAN technology.
+The author, Wilfried Voss, is the President and owner of Copperhill Technologies, a company that specializes in prototyping of CAN Bus technology embedded solutions.
 The company is located in Greenfield, Massachusetts.
-Mr. Voss has worked in the CAN industry since 1997 and before that was a specialist in the paper industry.
+Mr. Voss has worked in the CAN Bus industry since 1997 and before that was a specialist in the paper industry.
 He has a master's degree in electrical engineering from the University of Wuppertal in Germany.

 About This Book

 The main reason to write this book was the lack of good printed English literature on CAN basics, which is somewhat disconcerting considering that the technology was first officially introduced in 1986.

 There are three official documents describing the CAN standard, the Bosch CAN Specification Version 2.0, the CiA CAN Specification and ISO 11898.
 The CiA (CAN-in-Automation) specification is a mere copy of the Bosch document, while ISO 11898-1 is an expanded copy with a more scientific approach.
 All these documents, more often than not, leave ample room for interpretation of the explained topics by omitting elaborating comments, examples or pictures.

 It was surprising to find that some special topics, for instance, the CAN Overload Flag, the Bit Stuffing procedure, Bit Resynchronization, and more, are still insufficiently documented.
 Other documents did provide interesting details, but were somewhat vague on other topics or, in some rare cases, plain wrong.

 Some additional works, originally written in German (due to the origination of the technology) are hurt by poor translation, which in turn has a damaging effect on the readability.
 There are also a vast amount of web sites that contain information on CAN, but they mostly provide only bits and pieces and, after all, they all have commercial aspects in mind.